-- The Warsaw Pact (May 14, 1955) - The Soviet Union and seven Soviet satellite states formed the Warsaw Pact as a defense treaty in response to the integration of West Germany into NATO earlier in the year.
+- The Warsaw Pact (May 14, 1955) - The Soviet Union and seven Soviet satellite states formed the Warsaw Pact as a defense treaty in response to the integration of West Germany into NATO (North Atlantic Treaty Organization) earlier in the year.

 - Suez Canal Crisis (October 29, 1956) - Soviet-backed Egyptian president Gamal Abdel Nasser nationalized the valuable Suez Canal, causing Israel, France and Britain to send forces into Egypt.
 Britain and France withdrew their forces after the U.S. threatened economic sanctions if the crisis did not de-escalate.

-- U.S. Establishes NASA (July 29, 1958) -The United States responded to both Sputnik missions by forming the National Aeronautics and Space Administration (NASA) in 1958.
+- U.S. Established NASA (July 29, 1958) - The United States responded to both Sputnik missions by forming the National Aeronautics and Space Administration (NASA) in 1958.